Part XVIII: Electronic Filing and Service for Criminal Proceedings

 (k) any trial of any offence.

-(2) The directions in this Part must be read in conjunction with the Criminal Procedure Code (Electronic Filing and Service for Criminal Proceedings in the State Courts) Regulations 2013.
+(2) The directions in this Part must be read in conjunction with the Criminal Procedure Code (Electronic Filing and Service for State Courts and Youth Courts) Regulations 2013

 131. Initiation of prosecution

 All criminal prosecutions instituted by or on behalf of the Public Prosecutor, a police officer, an officer from a law enforcement agency, or a person acting with the authority of a public body against one or more accused, whether or not represented by an advocate and solicitor must be initiated by electronic filing.

 (1) All new and amended charges must be e-filed prior to the scheduled court session.

 (2) The charges must be in Word Document format (.doc or .docx) or in Portable Document Format (PDF).

 (3) The charge sheet for each distinct offence must be e-filed separately, and the system will assign and stamp a unique number on each charge sheet.